snipe/snipe-it/README.md

 ### Documentation & Installation

-__Installation and configuration documentation for this project has been moved to http://docs.snipeitapp.com.__ This provides a more broken down, organized view of the documentation, and is based off of the [documentation](https://github.com/snipe/snipe-it/tree/documentation) branch in this repo.
+__Installation and configuration documentation for this project has been moved to http://docs.snipeitapp.com.__ This provides a more easily navigated, organized view of the documentation, and is based off of the [documentation branch](https://github.com/snipe/snipe-it/tree/documentation) in this repo.
 Contributions and bugfixes to the documentation are always welcome!

 We'll be adding a long-overdue user's manual soon as well.